TreezCode/Bamazon-App/README.md

   * Create New Department
   * Remove Department

+* The user is able to view total product sales and total profit for entire departments

+* The user is able to add/remove any new or existing department to/from the store.

-* This applications utilizes a seperate table in the database to store a *total sales* number for each department.
+* This applications utilizes a seperate table in the database to store the *total sales* number for each department.

   * There's a hard coded *overhead-costs* number added to each department